JERWOOD/ARVON MENTEES 2019/20

 Hannah Lowe has published three chapbooks of poetry, and two full collections, Chick and Chan.
 Her family memoir Long Time, No See was chosen for BBC Radio 4’s Book of the Week.
 She was named a 2014 Poetry Book Society Next Generation Poet.

 Arji Manuelpillai is a poet, performer and creative facilitator based in London.
 For over 15 years Arji has worked with community arts projects nationally and internationally.
 He is co-founder of children’s theatre company A Line Art and is an advocate for arts as a tool for change.
 Recently, his poetry has been published by magazines including Prole, Cannon’s Mouth, Strix, Rialto and The Lighthouse Journal.
 He has also been shortlisted for the BAME Burning Eye pamphlet prize 2018, The Robert Graves Prize 2018 and The Live Canon Prize 2017.
-Arji is a member of Wayne Holloway-Smith’s poetry group, Malika’s Poetry Kitchen and London Stanza. www.arji.org
+Arji is a member of Wayne Holloway-Smith’s poetry group, Malika’s Poetry Kitchen and London Stanza.
+Arji’s debut pamphlet was released with Out-Spoken Press. www.arji.org

-Vicky Morris is a poet, editor and educator, grown in Wales, and adulted in Sheffield for many years.
-For 21 of them, she’s worked as a creative practitioner and facilitator, beginning in visual arts, and eventually finding her way home to words.
-She focuses on supporting the artistic, personal and professional development of young people, and for the past 13 years, she’s built young writers’ provision in South Yorkshire, founding Hive in 2016.
-Vicky won a Northern Writers Award in 2014, and in 2019 The Sarah Nutly Award for Creativity for her impact in Sheffield and beyond. www.vickymorris.co.uk
+Vicky Morris is a poet, editor and creative educator raised in North Wales and based in Sheffield.
+For 21 years she’s worked as a creative practitioner and facilitator, beginning in visual arts and finding her way home to words through supporting the development of young writers.
+She’s been published in places like Butcher’s Dog, The Rialto, Poetry Wales, The Interpreter’s House, Under the Radar, Brittle Star, and Verse Matters anthology (Valley Press).
+She won first place in the Prole Laureate Competition 2019, was a runner-up in the Mother’s Milk Poetry Prize 19/20, and was highly commended in the Carers UK Poetry competition 2017.
+For the past 13 years, Vicky has built young writers’ provision in South Yorkshire, founding Hive in 2016.
+She won a Northern Writers Award in 2014, and in 2019 The Sarah Nulty Award for Creativity for her impact in the region. www.vickymorris.co.uk

 (Photo: Harry Richards Photography)

 Jeffery Sugarman is an American-born poet living in London.
-He grew up in Tampa, and has architecture degrees from the University of Pennsylvania, and Virginia; he was finalist for a 2006 Harvard-Loeb Fellowship.
-He has written in various forms: first, architecture and design criticism; then in planning and urban design practice, in New York City where he lived, and began writing poetry, from the mid-1990s.
-He writes on domestic or familial love; gay desire and social difference; illness and loss, particularly from AIDS.
-His debut pamphlet, Dear Friend(s), is due from The Emma Press spring 2019; a first collection, The Usual Haunts, is underway.
-Other work has been published, or is forth-coming in the online journal ‘Here-There Poetry’, Magma and American Book Review, and long-listed in the National Poetry Competition 2016.
+He grew up in Tampa, Florida, and studied at the universities of Pennsylvania and Virginia.
+He began writing on architecture and urban design whilst in professional design practice in New York City; and was a finalist for a 2006 Harvard-Loeb Fellowship.
+From early days poetry allowed for personal exploration—domestic and familial love; homosexual desire and shame; social exclusion, illness and loss, particularly from AIDS.
+He’s grateful to the Jerwood/Arvon programme, especially his mentor, Hannah Lowe, for helping him forge a more public voice.
+His debut chapbook, Dear Friend(s), is published by The Emma Press; a first collection, tentatively titled The Usual Haunts, is underway.
+Other work is published, or forthcoming, in ‘Here-There Poetry’ and ‘Vada’ online; Magma, Finished Creatures, and American Book Review; and was long-listed in the National Poetry Competition.
 He moved to the UK in 2009 with his English husband, and volunteers at Poet in the City.